Atomium: Naming

 The name Atomium (pronounced /əˈtoʊmiːəm/ ə-TOH-mee-əm) is a portmanteau combining the words atom and aluminium, the metal with which the spheres were initially covered.
 The Brussels-Capital Region is bilingual; hence, both the monument's French and Dutch names—l'Atomium and het Atomium—are official.
 In French, l'Atomium (pronounced /fr/) is used both in the masculine and in the feminine, even if the monument's official team prefers the feminine.
 In Dutch, het Atomium (pronounced /nl/) is neuter.
 In English, it is usually referred to with the definite article 'the' in front: the Atomium.

 History

 Inception and construction

 The Atomium was built as the main pavilion and symbol of the 1958 Brussels World's Fair (Expo 58).
-Its nine 18 m stainless steel-clad spheres depict nine iron atoms in a body-centred cubic unit cell, which could, for example, represent an α-iron (ferrite) crystal, magnified 165 billion times.
+Its nine 18 m spheres depict nine iron atoms in a body-centred cubic (BCC) unit cell, which could, for example, represent an α-iron (ferrite) crystal, magnified 165 billion times.
 In the 1950s, faith in scientific progress was strong, and the subject was chosen to embody the enthusiasm of the Atomic Age.
 Designed to highlight humanity's advances—particularly in nuclear physics—it reflected Belgium's active role in the field ever since uranium from the Belgian Congo became the dominant material for nuclear fission, including the fuel used in the world's first nuclear weapons.
 With the Atomium, the country thus sought to promote the post-war ideal of peacefully applying atomic research and technology to improve lives and benefit mankind.